 People-Pleasing Is a Trauma Response—Here’s How to Heal It for Good

-Story time: For much of my life, I thought I was just easygoing.
+For much of my life, I thought I was just easygoing.
 Kind.
 Adaptable.
 The one who could make anyone feel comfortable.

-I was the firstborn—the golden child.
+I was the firstborn—the “golden child.”
 The “good girl.”
 The one who got the gold star for being agreeable, helpful and never “too much”.

 And I had become very good at surviving and adapting to the world around me.